 Being in love is not just a state of mind and heart.
-It is interpersonal, on-going; it has its up's and down's, its ecstacies and quarrels and reconciliations, its withdrawals and returns; it reaches security and serenity only at the end of a long appreticeship.
-If a man and a woman were to love each other yet never avow their love, then they would have the beginnings of love but hardly the real thing.
-There would be lacking an interpersonal component, a mutual presence of selfdonation, the opportunity and, indeed, the necessity of sustained development and grawth.
+It is interpersonal, on-going; it has its up and down's, its ecstacies and quarrels and reconciliations, its withdrawals and returns; it reaches security and serenity only at the end of a long apprenticeship.
+If a man and woman were to love each other yet never avow their love, then they would have the beginnings of love but hardly the real thing.
+There would be lacking an interpersonal component, a matual presence of self-donation, the opportunity and, indeed, the necessity of sustained development and growth.
 There would not be the steady increase in knowledge of each other.
-There would not be the constant flow of favors given and received, of privations endured together, of evils banished by common good will, to make love fully aware of its reality, its strength, its durability, to make that it could always be counted on.
+There would not be the constant flow of favors given and received, of privations endured together, of evils banished by common good will, to make love fully aware of its reality, its strength, its durability, to make love aware that it could always be counted on.

 What is true of the love of intimacy, also is true of the love of God.
 Though God is one, he is not solitary.
 One God is three persons: Father, Son, and Spirit.
 The Father is not only the light in which there is no darkness but also love, agape (1 Jo 1, 5; 4, 8.16).
-The Son is his Word, through whom all things were made (Jo 1, 3), sent into the world to manifest the Father's love for the world (Jo 3, 16; 1 Jo 4, 14-16).
+The Son is his Word, through whom all things were made (Jo 1, 3), sont into the world to manifest the Father's love for the world (Jo 3, 16; 1 Jo 4, 14-16).
 The gift of the Spirit is what floods Christian hearts with God's love.
-United in Christ through the Spirit, Christians are to love one another (koinonia), bear witness to God's love (marturia), serve mankind (diakonia), and look forward to a future consummation when their love of God will be not just orientation to mystery but co-upled with knowledge of God similar to God's knowledge of them (1 Cor 13, 12).
+United in Christ through the Spirit, Christians are to love one another (koinōmia), bear witness to God's love (marturia), serve mankind (diakonia), and look forward to a future consummation when their love of God will not be just orientation to mystery but coupled with a knowledge of God similar to God's knowledge of them (1 Cor 13, 12).

-God wills all men to be saved (1 Tim 2, 4), and theologians have concluded that he gives all men sufficient grace for salvation.
+have concluded that he gives all men sufficient grace for salvation.
 Just what this sufficient grace is, commonly is not specified.
-But it is difficult to suppose that grace would be sufficient if it fell short of the gift of loving God above all and loving one's neighbor as oneself.
-So I am inclined to interpret the religions of mankind, in their positive moment, as the fruit of the gift of the Spirit, though diversified by the many degrees of social and cultural development, and distorted by man's infidelity to the self-transcendence to which he aspires.
+But it is difficult to suppose that grace would be sufficient if it fell short of the gift of loving God above all and loving crue's neighbor as oneself.
+So I am inclined to interpret the religious of mankind, in their positive moment, as the fruit of the gift of the Spirit, though diversified by the many degrees of social and cultural devalopment, and distorted by man's infidelity to the self-transcendence to which he sepires.

 But there is a notable anonymity to this gift of the Spirit.

-Like the Johannine pneuma, it blows where it wills; you hear the sound of it, but you do not know where it comes from or where it is going (Jo 3, 8).
-What removes this obscurity and anonymity is the fact that the Father has spoken to us of old through the prophets and in this final age through (#eb-1-2-) the In Son, His word is both linguistic and incarnate meaning.
-It is linguistic meaning that rebukes us for our sins and announces our prototion redemption, the forgiveness of sinners, the bond of the eucharist, the promise of eternal life. primarily But it is incarnate meaning, in the life and passion and death and resurrection of Jesus Christ but consequently in the lives of those that, by the Spirit, follow Christ and $\pm \pi$ the Son (Heb 1, 1.2).
-His communication is twofold: it is both by linguistic meaning and by incarnate meaning.
-By linguistic meaning he rebuked those that give scandal, announced redemption for sinners, provided for the forgiveness of sin, established the bond of the Eucharist, promised the gift of the Spirit, and set before men the destiny of eternal life.
-But all such linguistic meaning was endlessly reinforced by the incarnate meaning to be contemplated in the life and ministry and, above all, in the suffering, death, and resurrection of Christ.
+Like the Johannine preuma, it blows where it wills; you hear the sound of it, but you do not know where it comes from or where it is going (Jo 3, 8).
+What removes this obscurity and anonymity is the fact that the Father has spoken to us of old through the prophets and in this final age through the Son (Nob 1, 1.2).
+His communication is twofold; it is both by linguistic meaning and by incarrate meaning.
+By linguistic meaning he rebuked those that give scendal, announced redemption for sinners, provided for the forgiveness of sin, established the bond of the Sucharist, promised the gift of the Spirit, and set before men the destiny of eternal life.
+But all such linguistic meaning was endlessly reinforced by the incarnate meaning to be contemplated in the life and ministry and, above all, in the suffering, death and resurrection of Christ.